 Mission patches are far more than decorative emblems—they are compact visual narratives that capture the identity, objectives, and spirit of a spaceflight mission.
 The graphic language of mission patches blends heraldry, engineering, astronomy, and storytelling.
 Elements such as planetary bodies indicate destinations, orbital paths suggest flight profiles, stars may represent crew members, and national colors denote participating countries.
-Animals, mythological figures, or historical references are frequently included to convey mission themes, program heritage, or aspirational qualities such as courage, speed, or exploration.
+Animals, mythological figures, or historical references are frequently included to convey mission themes, program heritage, or inspirational qualities such as courage, speed, or exploration.
 Every color, shape, number, star, orbit line, and motto is typically chosen with intention, often encoding layers of meaning that are not immediately obvious to the casual observer.

 Importantly, mission patches are usually designed collaboratively.
 Astronaut crews often contribute concepts or sketches, while professional artists refine them into final form under strict guidelines.
 The result must be symbolically meaningful, visually distinctive, and suitable for reproduction on flight suits, hardware, documentation, and commemorative items.
 In many cases, the patch becomes the most recognizable visual identity of the mission long after the flight has concluded.

-In this page I will try to explores how to “read” a mission patch—decoding its symbols, understanding common design conventions, and appreciating the stories embedded within these small but powerful works of spaceflight art.
+In this page I will try to explores how to “read” a mission patch, decoding its symbols, understanding common design conventions, and appreciating the stories embedded within these small but powerful works of spaceflight art.
 Whether you are a collector, enthusiast, or newcomer, learning the visual vocabulary behind mission insignia reveals a deeper connection to the history and human experience of space exploration.

 SpaceX Crew 12 - NASA mission patch explained